mix1009/model-keyword/README.md

 2) random - choose one random keyword
 3) iterate - iterate through each keyword for each image generation
    * If sd-dynamic-prompts extension is installed, iterate will not work properly.
 Please disable Dynamic Prompts.
+   * Alternatively, you can rename model-keyword to sd-model-keyword in the extensions folder.
+It will change the order of the extension and fix the bug.
 4) keyword1 - use first keyword
 5) keyword2 - use second keyword (if it exists)